Skip to main content

 Febuxostat to prevent gout attacks

-Febuxostat is prescribed to help prevent gout attacks.
+Febuxostat is prescribed to help prevent gout attacks from happening.
 It does not have any effect during a gout attack, although you should continue to take it regularly every day, even if this happens.
 A painkilling medicine or colchicine will be prescribed for you to take alongside it should you get a gout attack.

 Take one tablet each day.